Klara Barlow: First major successes

 Barlow's first major success came in 1966 when she made her debut at the Komische Oper Berlin as Donna Anna in Wolfgang Amadeus Mozart's Don Giovanni.
 The production was directed by Walter Felsenstein and was broadcast live on German television.
 That performance was recently released on DVD in January 2009 in a boxed collection with several other operas directed by Felsenstein at the Komische Oper between 1956 and 1976.
 She sang several more leading roles with the company during the 1966–1967 season to great success.
 Barlow next worked as a principal soprano at the Hessisches Staatstheater Wiesbaden from 1967 to 1969 and then at the Opernhaus Zürich from 1969 to 1970.
 Her major successes at these houses were portraying heroines from operas by Richard Wagner, Richard Strauss, and Giuseppe Verdi.
 She made her first opera appearances in the United States in 1969 as the title role in Verdi's Aida with the Portland Opera and at the San Diego Opera as Elizabeth in Tannhäuser.

-In 1967 Barlow sang her first Isolde in Wagner's Tristan und Isolde in Kiel, a performance which didn't put her on the map but which did lead to an engagement to sing the part at the 1968 Festival dei Due Mondi in Spoleto, Italy opposite Claude Heater as Tristan.
+In 1967 Barlow sang her first Isolde in Wagner's Tristan und Isolde in Kiel, a performance which didn't put her on the map but it did lead to an engagement to sing the part at the 1968 Festival dei Due Mondi in Spoleto, Italy opposite Claude Heater as Tristan.
 The Spoletto production was directed and conducted by composer Gian Carlo Menotti and was highly received.
 After this point Isolde became one of Barlow's signature parts and she repeated the role in over thirty European performances over the next six years.
 Barlow's first major success at the Metropolitan Opera was as Isolde to Jon Vickers' Tristan in 1974; a performance broadcast live on the radio.
 The New York Times wrote a feature article on her performance, proclaiming it "the performance of her life".
 Time stated that, "To New York audiences who have seen almost nothing for 15 years except Birgit Nilsson's cool, ruminative portrayal, Barlow's sexy Isolde came as a pleasant shock."
 She had made her Met debut three years earlier as Leonore in Beethoven's Fidelio on February 3, 1971, with Robert Nagy as Florestan and William Dooley as Don Pizarro, later followed by performances of Donna Anna that year.
 Barlow returned to the Met several more times during the 1970s, singing Marina in Boris Godunov (1975), Amelia in Un Ballo in Maschera (1975-1976), and the title role in Elektra (1975).
 She last sang with the Met as one of the denizens in the company's first-season run of Kurt Weill's Rise and Fall of the City of Mahagonny in 1979.